PJ Marsh: Playing career

 Following a three-year stint with the Warriors, Marsh returned to Parramatta for the 2005 NRL season.
 Marsh was part of the Parramatta side which won the minor premiership in 2005 but lost 29-0 in the preliminary final to North Queensland.
+During the regular season, Marsh was involved in an incident with Dragons captain Trent Barrett in which he carelessly made contact with him, resulting in Barrett retaliating by striking Marsh and receiving a one-match suspension from the incident.

 Marsh's final game for Parramatta was the club's preliminary final defeat by Melbourne in the 2007 preliminary final.

 In November 2007, Marsh signed a three-year deal with the Brisbane Broncos and returned to his home state of Queensland.

 Marsh has said he didn't consider himself to be the same player during his final years with Parramatta and Brisbane, following the neck injury he sustained in 2003.
 After playing five games in 2009, Marsh suffered a back injury which ultimately led to him retiring on medical grounds in March 2010, with the Brisbane Broncos paying out the final year of his contract in full.

 Because of his experience, Marsh is advocating for a crackdown on dangerous tackles in rugby league by having stronger penalties and deterrents including more sin binning and suspensions.
 Marsh said he remembers thinking crusher tackles were a "load of shit" when he first witnessed them come into the game, describing them as "worse than a punch", and said $1000 fines were a meaningless deterrent to highly paid athletes and wants players to be punished with suspensions instead.